theREALdebater/eclat/doc/pxcr/plugins.md

 It is vital that the package is declared pure, and that the `Fruit` interface is declared `Preelaborable_Initialization`.

-The common library is never built, but is only ever used as a foundation for other libraries.
+The common library is a [contributory library](../eclat/building.md#contlib); it is never built, but is only ever used as a foundation for other libraries.

 ### Base Module